pworth1971/multi_relational_hyperbolic_word_embeddings/README.md

 The full set of automatically annotated definitions and the resulting multi-relational triples for training the embeddings are available in `./data/*`

 ## Reference
-We hope you find this repository useful.
-If you use SCAR in your work, please consider citing our paper!
+If you find this repository useful, please consider citing our paper!

 ```
 @misc{valentino2024multirelational,